Struggling Mom Refuses to Cave to Picky Eaters - AITA?

 I'm frustrated that he undermined my authority, but he says I was being unreasonable.
 So, Reddit, am I the a*****e for refusing to bend on their meals and demanding they eat what I cook?

-Dr. Michael Thompson, a child psychologist, emphasizes that children are often resistant to new foods due to a combination of developmental and psychological factors.
-He notes that around 20% of children are classified as picky eaters, which can lead to power struggles during mealtime.
+Children are often resistant to new foods due to a combination of developmental and psychological factors.
+Around 20% of children are classified as picky eaters, which can lead to power struggles during mealtime.

-To mitigate this, he suggests involving children in meal planning.
+To mitigate this, involving children in meal planning can help.
 Allowing them to choose between two healthy options empowers them and can reduce their resistance.
 This strategy helps create a sense of ownership over their food choices, promoting healthier eating habits.

 Comment from u/CrazyCatLady87